 Step 1 - If a student persistently fails to conform to the rules and regulations for student behavior on buses as adopted by the Board of Education, or if the student refuses to obey a reasonable request, the bus driver shall write a School Bus Incident Report.
 For the first offense the student shall be warned and a notice sent to the parents.
-For the second offense, the principal may suspend the student and not allow him/her to ride again until the parents or guardian have discussed the matter with the bus driver and principal and have agreed upon a solution to the behavior problem involved.
-However, if the misbehavior is serious enough to warrant suspension, the principal may take such action at the time of the first offense.
+For the second offense, the Transportation Director (in collaboration with the Principal) may suspend the student and not allow him/her to ride again until the parents or guardian have discussed the matter with the bus driver and Transportation Director (and Principal if needed) and have agreed upon a solution to the behavior problem involved.
+However, if the misbehavior is serious enough to warrant suspension, they may take such action at the time of the first offense.

-Step 2 - In the event the parents and/or guardian, the principal and the driver are unable to resolve the problem, the parents and/or guardian may arrange a conference with the Superintendent of Schools.
+Step 2 - In the event the parents and/or guardian, the Transportation Director, Principal and the driver are unable to resolve the problem, the parents and/or guardian may arrange a conference with the Superintendent of Schools.